thatmitchcanter/twitchcraft/README.md

 # twitchcraft
-Gutenberg Compatable Interface with the Twtich API
+Gutenberg Compatible Interface with the Twtich API